industrial-edge/hello-world/README.md

 - [Upload application to Industrial Edge Management](docs/installation.md#upload-app-to-the-industrial-edge-management)
 - [Install application to Industrial Edge Device](docs/installation.md#install-application-on-industrial-edge-device)

 ## Usage

 Login to Industrial Edge Device and click on Icon of the Hello-World Application to open page in Browser.

 ![hello-world](docs/graphics/hello-world.png)

+## Implementation

+To be able to run the application in your development environment as well as on Industrial Edge Device behind a reverse proxy check out the [implementation](./docs/implementation.md)

 ## Documentation

 - You can find further documentation and help in the following links
   - [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/#/documentation)
   - [Industrial Edge Forum](https://forum.mendix.com/link/space/industrial-edge)